How to buy the best fitness tracker

 Best fitness trackers

 Looking for a more specialised fitness tracker for measuring steps, heart-rate, running or swimming?
-Browse our guide to the top activity trackers and fitness watches for 2019.
+Browse our guide to the top fitness trackers for 2020.